sohaibcs1/process-visualize-3D-scripts/README.md

   Allows users to assign custom colors to each segmented component and switch between multiple 3D views (top, side, front, isometric).
   Uses VTK for real-time rendering and `cc3d` for connected component labeling.

+- **`nii_animate_and_Savevideo.ipynb`**
+  Loads 3D segmentation masks (NIfTI format), extracts connected components, and renders them in 3D using VTK.
+  Applies custom spatial positioning and camera rotation to create a composite scene of multiple samples.
+  Captures the rotating 3D visualization as a video and saves it using OpenCV.